Mortgage benefits for a primary residence

-Calling your place a 'primary residence' takes more than just saying so.
-It’s a detailed framework (overseen by our friends at the IRS) that ensures your home is truly your main living space.
+Calling your place a "primary residence" takes more than just saying so.
+It's a detailed framework (overseen by the IRS) that ensures your home is truly your main living space.

-Here’s a laundry list of the basic guidelines governing primary residency:
+Here’s a list of the basic guidelines governing primary residency:

-- It should literally be your primary residence, meaning you live there most of the time.
+- You live there most of the time.

 - You should move into the property by a certain date, typically within 60 days of closing.